 Water quality

 Water quality at Loch McNess appears to have stabilised in the past couple of years.
 Normal pH is thought to be over 8.0 but has been below 8.0 since 2010.
 Current monitoring suggests a pH of 7.8, the highest since 2010 (Judd and Horwitz, 2019).
-Chloride:sulphate and alkalinity observations suggest that acidification is not a concern at the wetland.
-There has been a trend of increasing nitrogen levels in the wetland since 2010, but this trend has not continued for 2017-2018 despite current levels being double 1997-2007 levels.
+Chloride:sulphate and alkalinity observations suggest that acidification is not a current concern at Loch McNess South; but the same cannot be said for Loch McNess North.
+In Loch McNess South there has been a trend of increasing nitrogen levels in the wetland since 2010, current levels are double those recorded in 1997-2007 levels.
 Current phosphate levels are an order of magnitude greater than 1999-2004 levels and require close monitoring.
+These changes are probably due to exposure of unconsolidated sediments to a drying-rewetting regime.

 Vegetation dynamics